SMA Type 3 – Looking after your child who has had a recent diagnosis

 If your child is having difficulty with walking and keeping up or is too old or too big for a buggy, a lightweight wheelchair may be helpful and improve independence.
 You can discuss what options there might be with your physiotherapist (physio) or occupational therapist (OT).

-The vast majority of people who have SMA Type 3 have no breathing problems; though a small percentage have been seen to have a slight reduction in breathing ability.
+The vast majority of people who have SMA Type 3 have no breathing problems.
+A small number have been seen to have a slight reduction in breathing ability.

-If your child does have chest infections, your team will want to check the strength of their cough and whether they have any symptoms that suggest difficulties with breathing at night.
+If your child does have chest infections, your team will want to check the strength of their cough.
+They will also want to find out if they have any symptoms that suggest any difficulties with breathing at night.
 Symptoms for this are things like: poor sleep quality, headaches, and daytime sleepiness.
-If they’re showing these signs, they may need regular breathing tests.
-Unless you or your child are concerned, they won’t need any proactive management for breathing problems.
+If they are showing these signs, they may need regular breathing tests.
+Unless you or your child are concerned, they will not need any proactive management for breathing problems.

 All children can be more susceptible to the effects of poor air quality, for example cigarette smoke.
 Children who are exposed to second-hand smoke are more likely to contract serious respiratory infections.

-Good nutrition is vital for the wellbeing of any child who has SMA.
-If your child is having difficulties with eating or with weight (either gaining too much weight or being underweight) discuss this with your child’s team.
-They may support you to access dietary advice from a professional, usually a dietician or nutritionist.
+Good nutrition is vital for the well-being of any child who has SMA.
+If your child is having difficulties with eating or either gaining too much weight or being underweight, discuss this with your child’s team.
+They may support you to access dietary advice from a professional.
+This is usually a dietitian or nutritionist.

 A diagnosis of SMA Type 3 and the future uncertainty it brings can have a very big impact on families.

 Families living in the UK may be eligible for a number of financial benefits to help towards the cost of providing any extra care their child may need.
-This does depend on your individual circumstances.
-For further information, see the Living With SMA area of our website.
+This depends on your individual circumstances.
+For further information, see Financial Support & Benefits >.

 There are also a number of charities that may assist you with the cost of general household goods, specialist equipment and holidays or days out.
-Please contact SMA UK for more information or see the Living With SMA area of our website.
+For more information, please contact SMA UK’s Community Support Team >

 SMA UK